FlySkyPie/k8s-builder-and-installer-for-x86-single-node/README.md

-# My x86 K8s Installer
+# My x86 K8s Installer (WIP)

+> [!CAUTION]
+> This is unfinished project, used to learning K8s myself, and probably never finished.

 ## Prerequisites